 Payroll giving is a tax-efficient way of donating to charity.
 The donation is taken from an employee’s pay so it’s very easy and convenient.
 And as it’s taken before tax, the charity receives even more money.

-For example, when someone paying tax at a 20% rate makes a donation of £10 per month, the charity receives £12.50 per month.
+For example, when someone who pays tax at a 20% rate makes a donation of £10 per month, the charity receives £12.50 per month.

 * Please note that we have calculated that the 40% higher rate tax band starts after earning £41,450 GROSS per year (including personal allowance of £9,440) and 45% super tax is applicable to those earning over £150,000 GROSS per year (this includes any and all personal allowances that might or might not be applicable).

-Your company needs to register with a payroll giving agency – they distribute your employees’ donations to the nominated charities.
+To set up a payroll giving scheme, your company must register with a payroll giving agency.
+They then distribute your employees’ donations to the nominated charities.
 There are a number of HMRC-approved agencies to choose from, including:

-Shelter and any other nominated charities receive your employees’ donations from your agency.
+Shelter Scotland and any other nominated charities receive your employees’ donations from your agency.

 Here are 10 easy ways to promote your payroll-giving scheme:

-Invite a professional fundraising organisation (PFO) to tell staff about payroll giving (Shelter is represented by the following PFOs: Workplace Giving, Charity Link, Hand on Helping, Sharing the Caring, Payroll Giving in Action).
+Invite a professional fundraising organisation (PFO) to tell staff about payroll giving (for example, Workplace Giving, Charity Link, Hand on Helping, Sharing the Caring, Payroll Giving in Action).

-Invite Shelter to speak to staff about the great work we do and how to support Shelter through payroll giving – just email
+Invite Shelter Scotland to speak to staff about the great work we do and how to support us through payroll giving – contact us at email@example.com

 It is low cost to set up and maintain, can feature as part of your company’s Corporate Responsibility programme (CSR) and shows support for causes that matter to your employees.

-Any costs incurred in setting up a scheme and promoting it to staff may be offset against Corporation Tax as tax-deductible expenses.
+Any costs incurred in setting up and promoting a scheme may be offset against Corporation Tax as tax-deductible expenses.

 ‘Employers reported that payroll giving improves the company image (61%)’*